aip-dev/google.aip.dev/aip/cloud/new.md

 and/or want to set reasonable defaults at the top with overrides being set where needed.

-In some use cases, a policy lower in the hierarchy taking precedency may be unacceptable.
+In some use cases, a policy lower in the hierarchy taking precedence is unacceptable.
 We strongly encourage such cases to permit configuration of override policies instead of forcing the choice.